corthmann/eeny-meeny/README.md

 -------------
 `eeny-meeny` adds the following helpers to your controllers and views:

-* `participates_in?(experiement_id, variation_id: nil, version: 1)` Returns the chosen variation for the current user if he participates in the experiment.
+* `participates_in?(experiement_id, variation_id: nil)` Returns the chosen variation for the current user if he participates in the experiment.

 Full page split tests
 -------------